 Make the best healthy tuna pasta salad with minimal prep in just 30 minutes, or less.
 Featuring the perfect mix of flaky tuna, tender macaroni pasta, fresh veggies, salty parmesan, and a better-for-you creamy Greek yogurt dressing, this macaroni salad with tuna is a total crowd-pleaser that’s perfect for picnics, potlucks, barbecues and more!

 Hi, friends!
-Today I’m sharing a healthy, yet delicious take on a classic summertime dish – tuna macaroni salad!
+Today I’m sharing a healthy, yet delicious take on a classic summertime dish – tuna macaroni salad.

-About this healthy tuna salad with pasta
+About this tuna salad with macaroni

-Why you will love this recipe
+Why you will love this healthy recipe

 This tuna recipe is incredibly simple and fuss-free to prepare!
 However, it’s bursting with delicious flavor and flavor from the protein-rich tuna and medley of vegetables!
 The ingredients are easy-to-find and flexible, so you can adapt to what’s in season or add things you love!